pitt-cdm/2019spring/plans/lesson-20.md

 1. **Introduction/summary.** This will update the project pitch.
 Can you write yourselves a more specific assignment, now that you know what project you're on and who's on the team?
 2. **Project plan.** What tech will you use?
 Where will you source any necessary assets?
 How will you combine your separate efforts?
 Build in some flexibility, e.g. through stretch goals.
 3. **Justification.** Given the motivation and goals in your intro, how will the plan actually accomplish it?
 What Digital Media Composing skills will you be leveling up on?
 4. **Roles and responsibilities.** How will you divide up the pieces of the plan?
+How will you know if the work's been done satisfactorily?
 This will update and/or include your team contract.
 5. **Timeline.** This should be a set of deadlines you're targeting, using the schedule of our semester as a guide.
 The authors of *W/D* offer a set of six stages or modes that you might consider adopting and matching to particular class meetings:
    - doing further research
    - preparing a storyboard or mockup (a design, not implemented in the final tech / platform)